data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture18.md

 	<div class="figcaption">Justifying the decision boundary for the BH procedure.</div>
 </div>

-In conclusion, the BH procedure was a significant development in statistics because it says underlines the importance of multiple testing.
+In conclusion, the BH procedure was a significant development in statistics it turns the multiple testing scenario from a nuisance to an advantage.
 Multiple testing can be viewed as an advantage of estimating, allowing us to estimate the distribution $$F$$ so that instead of bounding a $$p$$-value, which is the probability we get a wrong discovery given that the null distribution is true, we can instead bound the probability we've made a mistake given that we've committed to a discovery.
-The latter requires modeling $$F$$, which is a combination of the null and the alternate distributions.
-We cannot obtain a good estimate of $$F$$ without multiple testing.
+The latter is a more relevant metric, but requires modeling $$F$$, which is a combination of the null and the alternate distributions.
+We cannot obtain an estimate of $$F$$ without the data from the multiple testing problems.
+The BH procedure is a special case of the empirical Bayes theory.

-### <a id='eb'></a>Empirical Bayes
+#### <a id='da'></a>Replicates in differential analysis

 Recall that for differential expression analysis, we need more than one replicate in each condition.
 Otherwise, we would not be able to estimate variance or standard error (i.e. we would not be able to draw error bars).
 We obtain estimates for the mean and variances under the two different conditions A and B: